mustafajnr/mustafajnr.github.io/_posts/2014-08-30-to-love-a-blogging-platform.md

 What is the best blogging platform out there?

-I know, mind blowing, right?
+I know, a mind blowing question, right?
 Ok, not so much.

 But it was an important question for me.
 I wanted something that would be perfect for what I want done, and most of what I was going to do was ramble on about code and programming.